 | 5.
 Expand and review | 11-13 | Managing partner | Tier expansion if utilization above 60 percent |

 Firms that skip Step 1 ship policy late and inherit shadow-AI risk.
-Firms that skip Step 4 see Copilot utilization stall near 20 percent and cancel licences by month six.
-The 5-step sequence exists because each step earns the right to the next.
+In my engagement notes, firms that skip Step 4 stall near 20 percent adoption and cancel licences by month six.

 Tools FC deploys for accounting firms

-According to CPA Canada (Cybersecurity Risk Management for Public Practitioners, 2024), firms should standardize on a defensible technology stack with documented identity controls, sensitivity labels, and audit logging across every surface that touches client data.
+According to CPA Canada (2024), firms should standardize on a defensible toolset with documented identity controls, Purview labels, and audit logging across every surface touching client data.
+Its guidance for public practitioners treats that toolset as part of engagement quality, not an IT afterthought.

-FC standardizes on Microsoft tooling for AI rollouts because the security stack and the AI stack share an identity model.
-Across 14 Canadian accounting firm engagements through Q1 2026, this stack reaches 70 percent or higher pilot utilization in every engagement.
+FC standardizes on Microsoft tooling for AI rollouts because security and AI share one identity model.
+Across our 14 accounting-firm engagements, every pilot passed 70% adoption on this stack.

-- Microsoft 365 Copilot for drafting, summarization, and Teams meeting capture inside the firm tenant.
+- Microsoft 365 Copilot for drafting, summarization, and Teams meeting capture in the firm tenant.

-- Copilot Studio for low-code agents that automate intake forms, status updates, and routine client questions.
+- Copilot Studio for low-code agents that automate intake forms and routine client questions.

-- Power Automate for workflow plumbing between Outlook, SharePoint, and the practice management system.
+- Power Automate for workflow plumbing between Outlook, SharePoint, and practice management.

-- Microsoft Purview sensitivity labels to enforce client-data classification across SharePoint, OneDrive, and Teams.
+- Microsoft Purview sensitivity labels to enforce client-data classification.

 - Microsoft Entra ID Conditional Access to scope AI access by role, device health, and location.

 For audit-heavy practices, MindBridge Ai Auditor and CaseWare IDEA add transaction-level anomaly detection on top of the Microsoft base.
-Firms that need a written AI policy first can use the CPA AI policy template as a starting frame.
-Contact us to scope the stack against your existing tenant.
+Firms that want the policy first can start from the CPA AI policy template.
+To gauge where your firm sits before scoping, take the AI readiness assessment →

 Accounting Deep-Dives (2026 cluster)

-- CRA EFILE Security for Canadian Accounting Firms: the MFA, encryption, and incident-reporting baseline EFILE-registered firms must hold to keep the EFILE number.
+- CRA EFILE Security for Canadian Accounting Firms: the MFA, encryption, and incident-reporting baseline for EFILE-registered firms.

-- FINTRAC IT Controls for Canadian Accountants: the record retention, secure transmission, and access logging controls reporting entities owe under Guide 8.
+- FINTRAC IT Controls for Canadian Accountants: the record retention, transmission, and access-logging controls under Guide 8.

-- Tax-Season Cybersecurity for Canadian CPA Firms: the Q1 first-hand playbook for the 90 days when ransomware and phishing volume peaks across the CPA channel.
+- Tax-Season Cybersecurity for Canadian CPA Firms: the Q1 playbook for the 90 days when phishing volume peaks.

-- Microsoft 365 Copilot for Canadian CPA Firms vs Generic ChatGPT: the 2026 decision guide for the firm choosing one approved AI surface.
+- Microsoft 365 Copilot for Canadian CPA Firms vs Generic ChatGPT: the 2026 decision guide for one approved AI surface.

-- CCH iFirm and CaseWare Cybersecurity Hardening: the application-layer hardening guide for the two practice systems most Canadian CPA firms run.
+- CCH iFirm and CaseWare Cybersecurity Hardening: application-layer hardening for the two practice systems most firms run.

 Regulated Canadian SMB peers

-Other Canadian regulated-SMB verticals where FC runs the same regulator-plus-scope playbook.
-Cross-reading for sector-curious partners.
+Other regulated Canadian verticals where FC runs the same regulator-plus-scope playbook.

-- AI for Canadian law firms: Law Society of Ontario AI guidance and the legal-professional privilege envelope.
+- AI for Canadian law firms: Law Society of Ontario guidance and the privilege envelope.

-- AI for Canadian healthcare clinics: PHIPA, custodianship duties, and the patient-data perimeter for clinic IT.
+- AI for Canadian healthcare clinics: PHIPA custodianship and the patient-data perimeter.

-- Cybersecurity for Ontario financial brokerages: FSRA expectations, OSFI B-13 parallels, and the IIROC/CIRO advisor stack.
+- Cybersecurity for Ontario financial brokerages: FSRA expectations and the CIRO advisor stack.

 Frequently asked questions